How to Improve Employee Retention? Better Leadership Development

-In a survey recently discussed by Eric Spicer of Arizona State University, employees said that leadership development opportunities can keep them more motivated and content.
-Spicer also discussed the fact that high turnover can significantly reduce profits and even threaten an organization’s sustainability.
-There’s little doubt that investing in leadership development helps improve employee morale and loyalty; at the same time, it helps companies enjoy a competitive advantage in the marketplace because of lower turnover and better management.
+In a survey recently discussed by Eric Spicer of Arizona State University, employees said that leadership development opportunities can keep them more engaged and motivated.
+Spicer also discussed that high turnover can significantly reduce profits and threaten an organization’s sustainability.
+By implementing leadership training, companies can improve employee morale and loyalty thus enjoy a competitive advantage in the marketplace because of lower turnover and better management.

 Developing Effective Leadership Development

 According to McKinsey, most CEOs rate leadership development as a priority yet at the same time, very few CEOs are currently satisfied with their own company’s efforts.
-McKinsey offers these tips to develop effective leaders:
+McKinsey offers the following tips to develop effective leaders:

 - Matching programs to real-world situations in a specific company

 - Recognizing that changing behavior may require changing attitudes